tso7/FirstFlight/README.md

 Watch the video here: [Youtube Link](https://www.youtube.com/watch?v=aBNrcFFF1Y8)

 ### The team
-First flight was created as part of the Building Virtual Worlds class at [Entertainment Technology Center](http://www.etc.cmu.edu/), Carnegie Mellon University.
+First flight was created as part of the Building Virtual Worlds class at the [Entertainment Technology Center](http://www.etc.cmu.edu/), Carnegie Mellon University.
 This world was featured in the BVW Festival 2015.

 **Team members:**